YannickDeiss/WE-roomie/README.md

 * **Delete ad**: entries (ads) can be fully deleted, so that they do not appear in the database anymore.
 * **Password reset**: if forgotten, users have the possibility to reset their password.

 ### Implementation
-As foundation of the implemented code acts the framework that was developed during classes or pre-developed by the lecturer respectively.
+During the implementation phase, the patterns from the pre-implementation phase are As foundation of the implemented code acts the framework that was developed during classes or pre-developed by the lecturer respectively.
 It has been adjusted and extended to our needs.
 Subsequently, important classes are described.
 * **Router**: The router routes the requests to the correct resource/destination.
 * **View**: The view folder contains all the HTML pages that are necessary for the website, including headers and the footer as well as CSS files.